Raaj Kumar: 1980–1995: Career slump, comeback and final works

 Kumar began the 1980s with Ram Maheshwari's dacoit drama Chambal Ki Kasam, which sank without a trace.
 In 1981, he had two releases, out of which, Esmayeel Shroff's crime thriller Bulundi proved to be a moderate fare while Chetan Anand's reincarnation drama Kudrat alongside Rajesh Khanna, Vinod Khanna, Hema Malini and Priya Rajvansh was a critical and commercial failure.
 In 1982, he reunited with Rajesh Khanna and Jeetendra for Sultan Ahmed's successful actioner Dharam Kanta.
-This was followed by a series of critical and commercial duds in Ek Nai Paheli (1984), Sharara (1984), Raaj Tilak (1984), Itihaas (1987), Muqaddar Ka Faisla (1987), Mohabbat Ke Dushman (1988), Saazish (1988), Mahaveera (1988) and Jungbaaz (1989).
-During this phase, Kumar remained steady with superhits in Mehul Kumar's Marte Dam Tak (1987) and Esmayeel Shroff's Suryaa: An Awakening (1989).
+This was followed by a series of critical and commercial duds in Ek Nai Paheli (1984), Sharara (1984), Raaj Tilak (1984), Itihaas (1987), Muqaddar Ka Faisla (1987), Mohabbat Ke Dushman (1988), Saazish (1988), Mahaveera (1988) and Jung Baaz (1989).
+During this phase, Kumar remained steady with hits in Mehul Kumar's Marte Dam Tak (1987) and Esmayeel Shroff's Suryaa: An Awakening (1989).

 Kumar began the 1990s with another of Esmayeel Shroff's film, the crime thriller Police Public (1990).
 An adaptation of Oru CBI Diary Kurippu (1988), it performed well commercially and went on to become a box office hit.
 The following year, he reunited with his Paigham co-star Dilip Kumar for Subhash Ghai's action drama film Saudagar.
-The film emerged a blockbuster and took 1st spot at the box office in 1991.
+The film took a record opening and emerged a blockbuster at the box office as well as the highest-earner of 1991.
 Its soundtrack composed by Laxmikant–Pyarelal was a chartbuster and the fourth best-selling Hindi film album of that year.
+The following year, he had another commercial success in K. C. Bokadia's Police Aur Mujrim.
 In 1993, Kumar starred alongside Nana Patekar in Mehul Kumar's magnum opus, the patriotic action drama Tirangaa (1993).
 Tirangaa opened to excellent response all over the nation and proved to be another blockbuster for the actor.
 It was also the final box office success of Kumar as his later films like Betaaj Badshah (1994), Jawab (1995) and God and Gun (1995) (which was his last film role) were critical and commercial failures.

 Death

 Kumar died at the age of 69 on 3 July 1996 from throat cancer.
-According to his son Puru Raaj Kumar in his interview to Farhana Farook, his father suffered from Hodgkins for which he had undergone chemotherapy.
-The last two years of his life were bad with the nodes recurring in the lungs and ribs.
+According to his son Puru Raaj Kumar in an interview with Farhana Farook, his father suffered from Hodgkins for which he had undergone chemotherapy.
+In the last two years of his life, cancer was recurring in the lungs and ribs.